MakomaneTau/ecommerce-website-real-is-rare-apparel/README.md

 # Real is Rare Apparel - E-commerce Website

 Welcome to the Real is Rare Apparel eCommerce website repository!
 This platform is designed to offer an intuitive and streamlined shopping experience, complete with product listings, a cart system, and checkout functionality.
-Built with a focus on user experience and functionality, this project showcases my skills in web development and design.
+Built with a focus on user experience and functionality, this project showcases my skills in web development and design(Hopefully...).

 ## Table of Contents
 - [Demo](#demo)